neural-data-science/NESC_3505/syllabus.md

 Your final grade will be based on a combination of [*formative assessments*](https://neuraldatascience.io/1/assessment_evaluation.html) (self and peer evaluations) and [*summative evaluations*](https://neuraldatascience.io/1/assessment_evaluation.html) (presentations, assignments, projects).
 Each component is described below, followed by a table showing the number and point weighting of each.

 The items you're graded on are divided into two categories:
 - **Formative assessments** are designed to support you in improving your performance in the class (they help "form" you), through self-assessment, peer assessment, and instructor feedback.
 These are designed to require little time to complete.
-They contribute a small proportion of your grade (10%), but they are all graded as pass/fail, so you get the full XP for completing them.
-Thus collectively they can make a significant difference in your grade.
+They contribute a small proportion of your grade, but they are all graded as pass/fail, so you get the full XP for completing them (as long as you complete them correctly, according to the instructions).
+Collectively they can make a significant difference in your grade.
-- **Summative evaluations** comprise the majority (90%) of your final grade.
+- **Summative evaluations** comprise the majority of your final grade.
 These are meant to *summarize* your learning.
 All summative evaluations are graded.

-The grading system is built to be **inclusive and adaptive** to the needs and life circumstances of individual students.
-While some assessments are not accepted after the due date, and some evaluations have late penalties, we recognize that missed or late assignments sometimes happen for excusable reasons.
-Rather than making a big deal about your proving to us that your reason is legitimate, we instead provide options *built right into the course* for you to make up lost points in other ways, including skipping a missed assignment in some cases, or having your worst mark on certain items (like assignments) be worth much fewer points.
-Because there are a variety of bonus points on offer, there are actually more opportunities to earn points than you need to get an A+ in the course.
-This means that you can, within reason, pick and choose how to achieve your desired grade.
-That said, your grade is intended to reflect the degree to which you have met the learning objectives, so you do need to demonstrate competence with regard to all of the objectives.

-Due dates for all assessment and evaluation components will be posted on Teams.
+Due dates for all assessment and evaluation components will be posted on the course LMS.

 ## Formative Assessments

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
 This type of self-reflection has been empirically demonstrated to improve learning outcomes.
 It's also an incredibly useful way for the instructor to keep in touch with every student, and recognize both individual and common areas where people are struggling.
 Each self-assessment should be 150-500 words in length. **Late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.
 Self-assessments are only helpful if they're done regularly, and in this class they are timed to synch up with your work in other aspects of the course.
-These are assigned and submitted via Teams.
+For this reason, **no extensions will be granted**.

-### Meet 'n Greets
+### Meet 'n Greets (optional)
-You will earn bonus points by participating in short (5-10 min) one-on-one meetings with other class members.
+You can earn bonus points by participating in short (5-10 min) one-on-one meetings with other class members.
 These are scheduled by students at your mutual convenience, and can take the form of an online video/audio chat or in-person meeting.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.

 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
 If a meet 'n greet makes you uncomfortable, it is fine to terminate it immediately.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.

-Meet 'n greets should ideally occur early in the course.
-The required meet 'n greets should be completed by the end of the first month of class.
+Meet 'n greets should ideally occur early in the course, and must be completed by the end of the first month of class in order for you to receive points.

 ## Summative Evaluations
-Because 10% of your final grade (the formative assessments) are "easy" pass/fail points, and an additional 10% is available in bonus points, you can expect that grading of the summative evaluations will be quite strict.
+You can expect that grading of the summative evaluations will be quite strict.
 For all summative evaluations, **late work will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed. **Requests for extensions will only be considered prior to the due date**.

 ### Assignments
 These are coding assignments that you will complete, based on neuroscience data.
 There is an assignment due approximately every second week, except weeks when projects are due.
 The first assignment is mandatory for everyone, and it's important because it will teach you how to access course materials and use the tools required for the rest of the course.
 All of the other assignments are mandatory, however --- if and only if you submit *all* of the assignments --- the grade on the assignment you did worst on will be dropped (see table below).